 Inflammatory bowel disease (IBD) encompasses two types of idiopathic intestinal disease that are differentiated by their location and depth of involvement in the bowel wall.
 Ulcerative colitis (UC) involves diffuse inflammation of the colonic mucosa.
 Most often UC affects the rectum (proctitis), but it may extend into the sigmoid (proctosigmoiditis), beyond the sigmoid (distal ulcerative colitis), or include the entire colon into the cecum (pancolitis).
 Crohn disease (CD) results in transmural ulceration of any portion of the gastrointestinal tract (GI) most often affecting the terminal ileum and colon.
 Both diseases are classified by extent (mild, moderate, or severe) and location.
 CD also is classified by phenotype- inflammatory, structuring, or penetrating.

-IBS occurs in genetically susceptible individuals after an inappropriate immune response to intestinal flora.
+IBS occurs in genetically susceptible individuals after an inappropriate immune response to the intestinal flora.

 UC predisposes patients to the extraintestinal involvement of the skin, eyes, and bones.
 Most commonly these involved inflammatory arthropathies and primary sclerosing cholangitis.
 CD preferentially attacks the ileum and colon but can involve the esophagus, duodenum or stomach.
 Pediatric-onset cases have greater upper GI tract involvement.
 As in the case of UC, CD predisposes patients to extraintestinal manifestations including arthritis, aphthous stomatitis uveitis, erythema nodosum, and ankylosing spondyloarthropathy.